Inflation targeting: Benefits

 Inflation targeting allows monetary policy to "focus on domestic considerations and to respond to shocks to the domestic economy", which is not possible under a fixed exchange-rate system.
-Also, investor uncertainty is reduced and therefore investors may more easily factor in likely interest rate changes into their investment decisions.
+Also, as a result of better inflation control and stability of economic growth, investors may more easily factor in likely interest rate changes into their investment decisions.
 Inflation expectations that are better anchored "allow monetary authorities to cut policy interest rates countercyclically".

 Transparency is another key benefit of inflation targeting.
 Central banks in developed countries that have successfully implemented inflation targeting tend to "maintain regular channels of communication with the public".
 For example, the Bank of England pioneered the "Inflation Report" in 1993, which outlines the bank's "views about the past and future performance of inflation and monetary policy".
 Although it was not an inflation-targeting country until January 2012, up until then, the United States' "Statement on Longer-Run Goals and Monetary Policy Strategy" enumerated the benefits of clear communication—it "facilitates well-informed decisionmaking by households and businesses, reduces economic and financial uncertainty, increases the effectiveness of monetary policy, and enhances transparency and accountability, which are essential in a democratic society".

 An explicit numerical inflation target increases a central bank's accountability, and thus it is less likely that the central bank falls prey to the time-inconsistency trap.
 This accountability is especially significant because even countries with weak institutions can build public support for an independent central bank.
 Institutional commitment can also insulate the bank from political pressure to undertake an overly expansionary monetary policy.

 An econometric analysis found that although inflation targeting results in higher economic growth, it does not necessarily guarantee stability based on their study of 36 emerging economies from 1979 to 2009.